Every schema in Oracle is related to a corresponding user. Therefore, not every user needs to be migrated.

 - To get an overview of the system privileges of users/roles, run the query in Appendix H: System privileges on Oracle

-See the following links for more information on rights management in Exasol and Oracle:
+For more information on rights management in Exasol and Oracle, see the following links: